nadermkhan/Reader/README.md

 # Reader
-Reads txt files in a beautiful way
+Reads txt files in a beautiful way in Android